Oceanyq/CNVreg/README.md

      `rare.out` is to filter out rare CNV fragments below the thresholdto, it has a default value 0.05.

-  The output of prep() function has a list of six objects:
+  The output of prep() function provides all information needed to perform further regression analysis.
+It has a list of six objects:

     `design`: the CNV fragments in n by p dimensions, where n is the number of samples and p is the total number of CNV fragments.